FHMS Ethics committee

-The Ethics Committee will consider research proposals on a continuous basis by correspondence and will attempt to deal with all protocols expeditiously, but students and trainees submitting proposals are advised that it may take approximately 4 weeks until response, following notification that their application has been sent out to the Ethics Committee for review.
+The Ethics Committee will consider research proposals on a continuous basis by correspondence and will attempt to deal with all protocols expeditiously, but students and trainees submitting proposals are advised that it may take approximately four weeks until response, following notification that their application has been sent out to the Ethics Committee for review.

 The FHMS Ethics Committee will consider applications for ethical approval from Undergraduates, Postgraduate/taught students and Practitioner Doctorate Trainees for any research projects proposing to use human participants.